-- The Assistant Director for Partnerships and Performance chairs the Central Health and Safety Committee acting as the nominated representative for the Chief Executive. - Directorate groups are chaired by lead Operational or Assistant Directors acting as the nominated representative of the Executive Director
+- The Deputy Chief Executive chairs the Central Health and Safety Committee acting as the nominated representative for the Chief Executive. - Directorate groups are chaired by lead Operational or Assistant Directors acting as the nominated representative of the Executive Director.

 16.5 Secretary: